 Tune Hotel Westminster

 Kydee Rating: 6.0

-I liked Tune hotel but it’s quite small.
+I liked the Tune hotel but it’s quite small.
 There was construction going on outside of our hotel room door which was a bit distracting but what can you expect for the price?
 They charge for everything including television and towels.
 There is also no daily housekeeping service.
 We requested the handicap room/bathroom but the shower was terrible.
 Water would leak out of the bathroom and into our room at times.
 If I was to ever stay here again, I would definitely get a regular room with a regular shower and toilet.
 Although it sounds like a terrible hotel, it really wasn’t that bad.
-The location was great, right across from the Lambeth North tube stop and 3-4 blocks away from the London Eye.
-It was very easy to get around, as buses were also within close vicinity to us and we were able to get from Picadilly Circus to our neighborhood in about 7mins.
-We also walked from the London bridge and Buckingham palace back to our hotel which proved our hotel was in an awesome area.
+The location was great, right across from the Lambeth North Tube stop and 3-4 blocks away from the London Eye.
+It was very easy to get around, as buses were also within close vicinity to us and we were able to get from Piccadilly Circus to our neighborhood in about 7 minutes.
+We also walked from the London Bridge and Buckingham Palace back to our hotel which proved our hotel was in an awesome area.

 Hotel De La Place Du Louvre

 The Hotel De La Place Du Louvre was a small but gorgeous boutique hotel, located in front of the Louvre Museum.
 I can’t begin to describe how close this hotel was to the Louvre and to the Rivoli Metro.
 The hotel itself is petite.
 The elevator is the equivalent to what Polly Pocket might use; two people at once would be pushing it.
 However, the rooms are decent; very simple but cozy.
 The shower is the best part of the room and almost feels like it shouldn’t be in the room.
 The hotel offers breakfast and the service is awesome.